 Green Mountain College offers a wide range of scholarship and grants awarded based on merit and demonstrated financial need.
 New students enrolling at GMC for the 2016 fall semester, and afterwards, the following scholarships and programs are available.

-All of GMC’s grants and scholarships are awarded for up to four years or eight semesters.
+All of GMC’s grants and scholarships are awarded for pursuant of your first bachelor’s degree up to four years or eight semesters.
 For scholarships and/or grants to be renewed each year, one must always maintain full-time enrollment and continue to make satisfactory academic progress.
 Certain scholarships and grants have additional requirements and deadlines—see details below.

 MERIT AND NEED BASED SCHOLARSHIPS

 Authentic Sustainability 2020 Grant.
 Eligibility for this grant is based on demonstrated financial need and a FAFSA must be filed.
 These need-based grants are awarded to all eligible applicants.

 The Food Project Scholarship.
 This $5,000 per year scholarship is available to students who have already completed a minimum of 50+ hours of community service at The Food Project, a Massachusetts-based organization, and 50+ hours at another registered non-profit organization at the time of application.

 GMC Legacy Grant.
 This grant of $2,500 annually is awarded to incoming students who have had a parent/grandparent or sibling graduate from Green Mountain College.
 The grant is not based on need or merit.
 Applicants must list GMC relatives on the application.

 Make A Difference Full Tuition Scholarship.
 This scholarship awarded to a student who demonstrates his/her significant contribution to a fellow human, to society or toward conservation and sustainability.
 Applicants should submit this nomination form by February 15.
 The scholarship is renewed annually as long as the recipient remains in good academic standing.